-Led by ABC TV Gardening Australia personalities Angus Stewart and Tino Carnevale, a group of soil experts and enthusiasts will tell you all about, and answer all your questions about, soil.
+Led by ABC TV Gardening Australia personalities Angus Stewart and Tino Carnevale, a group of soil experts and enthusiasts will talk, and answer all your questions, about soil.
 There were practical demonstrations and chances for adults and children to get their hands dirty!

 Admission to the event was free, thanks to Central Coast Council, Bendigo Bank, SESL Australia, Viva Living Homes and the Narara Eco Living Network.